microsoft/vscode-iot-workbench/docs/raspberry-pi/raspi-face-recognition-access-control.md

 # Face Recognition Access Control

 In this tutorial, you will build an access control system with Raspberry Pi and picamera.
-This access control systems use Azure IoT Hub direct method and Azure cognitive service.
+This access control system use Azure IoT Hub direct method and Azure cognitive service.

 ## What you need